Fauna Surveys – Chapman River Regional Park

 Actively joined in the Northern Agricultural Catchments Council (NACC), Yarra Yarra Catchment Management Group (YYCMG) and Moore Catchment Council (MCC) September 2017 Bunjil Rock BioBlitz.
 The BioBlitz was a 24-hour event involving the collection of biological diversity data of the Bunjil Rocks Reserve in the Shire of Perenjori.
 Lead by known scientists and other experts, ably assisted by skilled amateurs, willing workers and local community members to collaboratively identify as many plant and animal species as could be found in this limited time frame.

-The 2018 Northern Agricultural Catchments Council (NACC), Bioblitz will be held at Gunnado Farm, Walkaway in September 2018.
-Watch this space for further updates – or find out more at: https://www.nacc.com.au/gunnado-bioblitz-connecting-nature-culture-and-community/
+The 2018 Northern Agricultural Catchments Council (NACC), Bioblitz was held at Gunnado Farm, Walkaway in September 2018.
+Find out more at https://www.nacc.com.au/gunnado-bioblitz-connecting-nature-culture-and-community/

 Assisted in vegetation surveys on North Island and West Wallaby Island to as part of an examination of the impact of grazing by wallabies following management of populations.